YoranBrondsema/yoranbrondsema/content/post/taxes-you-should-know-about-as-a-belgian-investor.md

 ponder about!

 ## Tax on trading accounts ("taks op effectenrekeningen" or "taxes sur les comptes-titres")
-Belgium will withhold a yearly 0.15% tax on any trading account (for instance on Lynx, Binck Bank or Degiro) whose value exceeds €500,000.
-With such a high limit, it's a good problem to have!
+Up until September 2019, Belgium was withholding a yearly 0.15% tax on any trading account (for instance on Lynx, Binck Bank or Degiro) whose value exceeds €500,000.
+This tax was deemed unconstitutional in October 2019 and will not be applicable from 2020.
+However, this does mean that you'll have to pay it when you do your taxes for the year 2019.

 ## Want to know more?
 If you want to know more about the topic, I refer you Wikifin's pages in